 Save BC Wolves

-Wolves are still legally persecuted throughout B.C.
-There are no protected areas set aside for wolves to fulfill their roles as apex predators in healthy, functional ecosystems, or to live out their lives as highly intelligent, social animals.
-B.C. and Alberta’s wolf cull program is arguably the most ecologically, economically, and ethically offensive element of government’s approach to wolf management.
-Our current goal is to stop the wolf cull from happening again this winter and to resist ongoing efforts to escalate the persecution of wolves across the province.
-Together we can stop this kill program and get wolves the protection and respect they deserve as top predators.
+Wolves are still legally persecuted throughout British Columbia.
+These highly intelligent and social animals are hunted, trapped and shot from helicopters due to misguided wildlife management policy.
+The province’s wolf cull program is arguably the most ecologically, economically, and ethically offensive element of their approach to wolf management.
+Our goal is to stop the wolf cull and to resist ongoing efforts to escalate the persecution of wolves across the province.
+Together, we can stop the kill program and ensure wolves are given the protection and respect they deserve as apex predators and ecosystem engineers.

 Help Stop the Wolf Cull

-The government’s decision to scapegoat wolves represents a failure to protect and restore the habitat required by mountain caribou: old-growth forest that has been fragmented and destroyed by industrial logging, oil and gas exploration and recreational snowmobiling.
-Over decades, these impacts have left many populations of woodland caribou in serious decline, without the habitat they need for their specialized diets and protection from predators.
-B.C. continues to approve logging cut blocks in endangered caribou habitat and continues to entertain discussions about building open-pit coal mines in critical habitat within several Central Mountain ranges, where every single herd is in decline.
+The government’s decision to scapegoat wolves represents a failure to protect and restore habitat required by mountain caribou; old-growth forest that has been fragmented and destroyed by industrial logging, oil and gas exploration and recreational activity (snowmobiling, heliskiing, cat skiing).
+Over decades, these impacts have left many populations of caribou in serious decline, without habitat they need for their specialized diets and protection from predators.
+A study recently released suggests 900 square kilometres of identified critical habitat has been logged since 2014.
+In addition, the province is considering the approval of at least two mines in critical habitat, one in the calving grounds of an endangered caribou herd.

 Eradicating wolves will not change industries responsibility and the governments complicity in the loss of species.
 They are still ignoring the main drivers of caribou decline.
 These herds were pushed to the brink of extinction not because of wolves, but due to continued destruction and fragmentation of their habitat by logging, resource extraction and motorized recreation.